lucasllabanca/web-service-rest-nodejs/README.md

 ## Database

-To use this project with the designed database Microsoft SQL Server, have a look in the SQL scripts added to this source repo
+To use this project with the designed database Microsoft SQL Server, have a look at the following SQL scripts

 [Create DB](rest-server/sqlserver-scripts/create-database.sql)